desotech-it/carvel/README.md

 # CARVEL.dev
 CARVEL.dev for VMUG 2021

-In this example you can understand how to use a full integration of CARVEL Tools.
+In this example you can understand how to use a full integration with CARVEL Tools.

-We should install Carvel Tools.
+We will install the Carvel Tools first.

 ```bash
 sudo -i